 IBEW Local 570

 At Tucson Electrical JATC, we look for candidates with a positive attitude and exceptional work ethic to learn the skills of the trade through on-the-job training assignments and four years of classroom instruction.
 Our program will ensure every candidate receives the opportunity to become one of the most highly trained electrical worker in today’s workforce.

 If you are requesting accommodations due to a disability, you are required to provide current proof of disability documents from a qualified professional, such as a psychologist or educational psychologist, specifying accommodations in an Educational/Psychological Evaluation Report (with diagnosis).
 “Proof of Disability” is formal documentation of a disability that conforms to the Americans with Disabilities Act or to Section 504 of the Rehabilitation Act.

 Apprentice applicants are required to have completed one full year of high school algebra with a passing grade or one post-high school algebra course with a passing grade.
-If the applicant does not have the credit for algebra, he or she may take technical math course online through the Electrical Training Alliance.
+If the applicant does not have the credit for algebra, he or she may take TECH Math course online through SkillsPrep.org and the electrical training ALLIANCE.